paradoxicalsphere/WorkplaceDAO/UseCases.md

 ### Main Success Scenario

 1. A worker located anywhere in the world identifies a bounty job of interest on the company's Web site.
-2. The worker applies for the job pseudonymously using a blockchain-based Web application.
+2. The worker applies for the job pseudonymously using zero-knowledge proofs of past work experiences and digital IDs (DIDs).
-3. According to applicable regulations and standards, the worker is hired.
+3. According to applicable employment standards and regulations, the worker is hired.
 4. As a member of the DAO, the pseudonymous worker submits a digitally-signed contract and any required supporting documentation to the employer as non-fungible tokens (NFTs).
-5.
+5. In the process of completing work, the pseudonymous worker exchanges communications, including status reports and links to work drafts, using blockchain-based applications.
+6. For successfully completed work, the worker submits invoices and payments are processed also using blockchain-based applications.
+7. When the bounty job is complete, the worker reviews the work experience and receives a review from the company.
+Reviews are stored as NFTs.
+8. The worker receives tax forms related to the work, which the company also prepares as NFTs.

 <!-- Document the bounty work / gig worker scenario that Nick Almond described in response to my question(s) in his mentoring session -->